Terms of Service

 • Both positive and critical feedback contribute towards continuous improvements.
 If you have any feedback regarding the services provided by the All Kinds of Minds Practice, they will be managed in accordance with the Feedback Policy.

-• At the All Kinds of Minds Practice, the Chartered Clinical Psychologist does not accommodate students or trainees due to the size and scope of the practice.
-All Kinds of Minds is a compact practice catering to a select number of clients at any given time.
+• At All Kinds of Minds Assessments, the Chartered Clinical Psychologist does not accommodate students or trainees due to the size and scope of the practice.
+All Kinds of Minds is a small practice catering to a select number of clients at any given time.
 Consequently, the Chartered Clinical Psychologist does not have the capacity or resources to provide the necessary supervision for trainees or students.

-• The All Kinds of Minds Practice reserves the right to modify or update the Terms of Service, fees, policies, service scope, or website content without prior notice.
+• All Kinds of Minds Assessments reserves the right to modify or update the Terms of Service, fees, policies, practices, service scope, or website content without prior notice.
 Clients are responsible for periodically reviewing the Terms of Service and website to stay informed of any changes.

-This Modifications Policy was designed to ensure that the All Kinds of Minds Practice adapts to evolving professional standards, legal requirements, and business needs while maintaining transparency and clarity for clients.
+This ensures that All Kinds of Minds Assessments adapts to evolving professional standards, legal requirements, and business needs while maintaining transparency and clarity for clients.

 Legal Disclaimer